Detoxing from Alcohol & Drugs at Home

 Alternatives to a Home Detox

-Residential programs provide round the clock medical monitoring.
-A doctor and medical staff will monitor your blood pressure, body temperature, and vitals to prevent any health risks during detoxification and withdrawal.
+Residential programs at rehab facilities provide round the clock medical monitoring for inpatient detox.
+A doctor, specialist addictions nurse or other medical staff will monitor your blood pressure, body temperature, and vitals at the treatment facility to prevent any health risks during detoxification and withdrawal.

-Should you wish to proceed with an at home detox service, consider the assistance of a specialist doctor and nurse who will visit to perform a medical examination and determine your well-being throughout the process.
+Should you wish to proceed with an at home detox service, consider the assistance of a specialist doctor and specialist addictions nurse if possible.
+They could visit you to perform a medical examination and determine your well-being throughout the process until withdrawal symptoms subside and you quit alcohol or drugs.* This may cost extra if available.

 - Checking vitals such as respiration